open-component-model/ocm/docs/reference/ocm_bootstrap_configuration_toi-bootstrapping.md

 It describes a dedicated installation mechanism, but not a dedicated installation source.
-Although, there might be specialized images for dedicated installation sources, in general the idea is to provide more general executors, for example an helmexecutor, which is able to handle any helm chart, not just a dedicated helm deployment.
+Although, there might be specialized images for dedicated installation sources, in general the idea is to provide more general executors, for example an helm executor, which is able to handle any helm chart, not just a dedicated helm deployment.

 Because of this, there is a clear separation between an installation specific